NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Overview
 --------

-``sfs`` works with any cameras supported by ASP, for Earth and other planets.
+The ``sfs`` program works with any cameras supported by ASP, for Earth and other planets.
 The option ``--sun-positions`` can be used to to specify the Sun position for each image.
 For ISIS and CSM cameras, if this option is not set, the Sun information is read from the camera files.

 A tool named ``parallel_sfs`` is provided (:numref:`parallel_sfs`) that parallelizes ``sfs`` using multiple processes (optionally on